 Soft tissue injuries don’t always show up right away.
 In fact, many people walk away from a crash thinking they’re fine, only to wake up the next day with stiffness, swelling, or pain that gets worse over time.
 This delayed onset makes it even more important to pay attention to how your body feels in the hours and days following the accident.
 Common symptoms of soft tissue injuries include:

 Diagnosing these injuries can be challenging because they often don’t appear on X-rays.
 Instead, doctors may rely on physical exams, range-of-motion testing, and imaging like MRIs or ultrasounds to assess the extent of the damage.
+Many victims also experience delayed symptoms after a car accident, which can make it harder to connect the injury to the crash without proper documentation.
 Keeping detailed notes about your symptoms and how they affect your daily life can help both your doctor and your legal team understand the true impact of the injury.

 Why Soft Tissue Injuries Are Hard to Prove